DepartmentofNeurophysiology/Cortical-representation-of-touch-in-silico/README.md

 * (…)_WhiskerModulation: the direct whisker modulation [3] for these input trials
 * (…)_Simcolumn_(…)_(simulation number): spike times and membrane potentials of each simuation (what is saved depends on what is passed in variable 'whattosave' in run_sim)
 * (…)_Simcolumn_(…)_(simulation number)_calciumdata: spike times convolved with an exponential kernel to mimic 2-photon calcium data

+NB Note that the measured cell densities are in mice, but most axon/dendritic distribution patterns, connectivity and synaptic efficacy in the literature are from rats.
+To make these fit, the measured cell densities were scaled to fit rat data.
+So the resulting cell locations are appropriate for rat.
+Note that once the connectivity data are generated, these cell locations are not used in the network simulations (as neurons are simulated as point neurons).
+To get back to relevant mouse cell locations, use function cellinfo_mouse = rat_to_mouse_locations(cellinfo).

 References
 [1] Izhikevich, E. M. (2003).
 Simple Model of Spiking Neurons.
 IEEE Transactions on Neural Networks, 14(6), 1572–1596. https://doi.org/10.1109/TNN.2003.820440